CSC207-2024/Week-1-Lab/README.md

       will most likely need to do the actual push using IntelliJ.
 See the first tip below, which mentions how to perform the relevant git operations through IntelliJ's graphical user interface.

-- [ x ] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.
+- [x] Once you execute these commands, you can check your GitHub repository to confirm that the changes have been made there.

-- [ x ] repeat the above steps for `README.md` (or try using the approach below).
+- [x] repeat the above steps for `README.md` (or try using the approach below).

 Tip: You can also use IntelliJ to execute these same steps using the graphical user interface it provides.
 If you have followed the software installation instructions, you should see `Git` in the menu bar at the top.